 The Ibriy (Hebrew) scripture is the collection of books from Genesis through Mal'akiy (Malachi).
 The first five books are also commonly called the books of Mosheh, Pentateuch, and the Torah.
-Major divisions within the Ibriy scriptures are the law, prophecies, and songs.
-Followers of "Judaism" call their scripture the law, the prophets, and the writings (TANAKH - Torah, Nawbiym, Kethuwiym).
+Major divisions within the Ibriy scriptures are the law, prophets, and writings.
+Followers of "Judaism" call their scripture the TANAKH, meaning the Torah (law), Nawbiym (the prophets), and Kethuwiym (the writings).

 There are many other divisions that can be made also, such as from the creation to the flood, the flood till Abraham, etc.

-New Testament - This system of the law of our Eloah, also called the Law of Grace, the Perfect Law of Liberty, etc., supplants the Law of Mosheh, which had served its purpose as a schoolmaster (Galates [Galatians] 3:24) to bring us to the Anointed.
+New Testament - This system of the law of our Eloah, also called the Law of Grace, the Perfect Law of Liberty, etc., supplants the first law and Law of Mosheh, which had served its purpose as a schoolmaster (Galates [Galatians] 3:24) to bring us to the Anointed.
 It became of force at the death of the Testator, Yahushua, who is the Anointed.
-MattithYahuw (Matthew) 27:50, Markos (Mark) 15:37, Loukas (Luke) 23:46, Yahuchanan (John) 19:30.
+MattiythYahuw (Matthew) 27:50, Markos (Mark) 15:37, Loukas (Luke) 23:46, Yahuchanan (John) 19:30.
 Also see Ibriym (Hebrews) 9:ALL.

 Some more divisions

-The Greek scripture is the collection of books from MattithYahuw (Matthew) through Revelation.
+The Greek scripture is the collection of books from MattiythYahuw (Matthew) through Revelation (the apocalypse).
 The first four books are commonly called the Gospels, or good news, because they tell the story of Yahushua's birth, life, death, and resurrection.
-Major divisions within the Greek scriptures are the Gospels, the acts of the Apostles, the letters (epistles), and the revelation (apocalypse).
+Major divisions within the Greek scriptures are the Gospels, the acts of the Delegates, the letters (epistles), and the revelation (apocalypse).

 The letters are all to believers who have truly repented and been immersed according to the will of our Eloah and tells them how to grow as His children and to stay in that condition.
 (How to keep salvation.)